 Another factor behind the merger is the weak pound, which is making many UK businesses ripe for takeover from international suitors.

-Euromonitor analyst Raphael Moreau explains: “M&As are notoriously hard to predict but there is an appetite for UK-owned food companies due to the weak pound.
+Euromonitor analyst Raphael Moreau – who suggests that even though a merger deal is now off the table, Unilever could still divest some of its unwanted brands in Kraft Heinz’s direction – explains: “M&As are notoriously hard to predict but there is an appetite for UK-owned food companies due to the weak pound.
 The recent bounce back of US shares also meant that US companies are in a strong position and are confident in pursuing deals.

 “The strong recent involvement of 3G Capital in the food industry and the low growth environment in processed food also incites companies to look for M&A.”